Home

 Norwegian and Indonesian Language Family

 In Norwegian and Indonesian history, you will get to know about Norwegian and Indonesian language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Norwegian is a part of Indo-European Family while Indonesian is a part of Austronesian Family.
 The subgroup and branch of Norwegian is Germanic and Northern (Scandinavian) resp.
-The subgroup and branch of Indonesian is Indonesian and Not Available resp.
+The subgroup and branch of Indonesian is Indonesian and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Norwegian and Indonesian language on Norwegian vs Indonesian alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Norwegian vs Indonesian Language Rank

 It’s really interesting to find out Norwegian vs Indonesian language rank.
 Norwegian and Indonesian history gives you Norwegian and Indonesian language rank.
-The Norwegian language rank is not available.
+The Norwegian language rank is 18.
 And Indonesian language rank is 56.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Norwegian vs Indonesian.

 Easiest Languages to Learn